 Regenerative Medicine and Tissue Engineering Using 3D Printing

 Regenerative medicine now includes the possibility of producing tissue and organ models for research, screening medicines, and transplants in the future.
-This process uses bio-inks containing cells and materials of interest to construct tissues called bioprinting.
+This process uses bio-inks containing cells and materials of interest to construct tissues through a technique known as bioprinting.

 Bioprinting’s most significant advantage is that it allows scientists to create customized tissue structures for individual tissues.
 Scientists have now printed skin and cartilage for drug trials and regenerative applications.
 Technology may develop engineered organs like kidneys and hearts, which could relieve the shortage of organ donors as it progresses.